 Internet Explorer - Click "Tools" and select "Windows Updates"

-Firefox - Click "Help" and select "Check for Updates"
+Firefox - Click "About Firefox" and select "Check for Updates"

 Safari - Click the Apple Icon and select "Software Update"